Tutorial: Getting the error rate for a service

 Sample Python code

-To programmatically automate retrieval of a list of services for a specific application, you can try out the following Python function that uses the requests
+To programmatically automate retrieval of a list of services for a specific application, you can try the following Python function that uses the requests

-library to fetch all services for a specified application that uses
+library to fetch all services for a specified application that uses the

-the GET service metrics endpoint.
+GET service metrics endpoint.

 Requirements